As It Is in Heaven

-As It Is in Heaven (Så som i himmelen) is a 2004 Swedish musical film directed by Kay Pollak and starring Michael Nyqvist and Frida Hallgren.
+As It Is in Heaven (Så som i himmelen) is a 2004 Swedish drama film directed by Kay Pollak and starring Michael Nyqvist and Frida Hallgren.
 It was a box office hit in Sweden and several other countries.
 It was nominated for Best Foreign Language Film at the Hollywood 77th Academy Awards.

 Plot

 Daniel Daréus (Michael Nyqvist) is a successful and renowned international conductor whose life aspiration is to create music that will open people's hearts.
 His own heart, however, is in bad shape.
 After suffering a heart attack on stage at the end of a performance, he retires indefinitely to Norrland in the far north of Sweden, to the village where he endured a terrible childhood of bullying.

 Daniel buys the old elementary school in the village, and soon after is asked to come along one Thursday night and listen to the local choir.
 He is only asked to listen, and maybe offer some helpful advice, but their intentions of persuading him to help are obvious.
 He eventually agrees to help, albeit reluctantly.
-Daniel approaches the parish minister to seek for the position of cantor.
+Daniel approaches the parish minister to seek the position of cantor.
 He starts helping the choir grow and develop, rediscovering his own joy in music.

 Almost immediately, Lena (Frida Hallgren), an attractive young girl in the choir, catches his attention.
 As they grow closer and fall in love, he realises that he is surrounded by the villagers' personal problems.
-Inger (Ingela Olsson) is married to the respected minister, Stig (Niklas Falk), but has failed to develop a loving sexual relationship with her husband.
+Inger (Ingela Olsson) is married to the respected minister, Stig (Niklas Falk), but has failed to develop a loving sexual relationship with him.
 Siv (Ylva Lööf) is so obsessed with morality that she cannot enjoy herself.
 Arne (Lennart Jähkel) is so ambitious for the choir's success that he obsesses over tiny mistakes, failing to see that he is making bigger mistakes himself.
 Tore (André Sjöberg) is mentally handicapped and shunned but is eventually included in the choir; Holmfrid (Mikhael Rahm) has put up with being called "Fatso" by Arne since childhood and eventually stands up to him.
-Gabriella (Helen Sjöholm) is beaten and abused by her husband, Conny (Per Morberg), a fact that is known and ignored by the whole village.
+Gabriella (Helen Sjöholm) is beaten and abused by her husband, Conny (Per Morberg), a fact that is known to and ignored by the whole village.
 She eventually finds the strength to leave him, as the whole village finds its strength to help her.
 Conny himself turns out to be the bully who was at school with Daniel and drove him from the village.
 He blames the choir and Daniel for his wife's decision and beats him up.
 This lands Conny in jail.
 The minister, Stig, is jealous of the choir's success and tries to close it down.
 His failure precipitates his eventual nervous breakdown.
-The heart of each member of the choir starts to open, as it has always been Daniel's dream.